NSW Perinatal Data Collection (SAPHaRI). Centre for Epidemiology and Evidence, NSW Ministry of Health.

 Rural & regional NSW: Far West, Hunter New England, Mid North Coast, Murrumbidgee, Northern NSW, Southern NSW, Western NSW

-The term ‘small area’ refers to a small geographical area or a small population.
+The term ‘small area’ refers to a sub-state geographical area with a small population.
 Data analysed for small areas may result in estimates that display considerable variability from year to year, particularly for rare conditions or events.
-Smoothing is a general term for statistical methods used to reduce the random variability of data.
-Examples include rounding, moving averages, extending the period of time in which cases are counted or increasing the size of the areas.
-In addition, Bayesian statistical smoothing can be used to adjust raw estimates in small areas by taking into account information from adjacent areas (local or spatial variability) and from the whole state (global or non-spatial variability).
+Smoothing is a general term for statistical methods used to reduce the random variability of data in small populations.
+Examples of smoothing include rounding, moving averages, extending the period of time in which cases are counted or increasing the size of the areas.
+In addition, statistical smoothing can be used to adjust raw estimates in small areas by taking into account information from adjacent areas (local or spatial variability) and from the whole state (global or non-spatial variability).

 Hospitals are assigned to a Local Health District based on a standard listing produced by the NSW Ministry of Health.
 Details can be found at www.health.nsw.gov.au

 The data concerns perineal status in mothers after vaginal birth.
 The clinical indicator (3.1-3.6) additionally includes surgical repair of perineal tears and concerns only selected first time mothers.

 These data come from the NSW Perinatal Data Collection (PDC) where they are coded according to a completed NSW Perinatal Data Collection Form (also called NSW Midwives Data Collection Form), which can be accessed via the intranet by NSW Health staff at http://internal.health.nsw.gov.au/data/collections/mdc/NSWH%20Perinatal%20Data.pdf.